CircuitCollective/CMS/README.md

 `./gradlew bootJar` builds a jar under build/libs/jar

 `./gradlew bootRun` runs the project directly

+`./gradlew test` compiles if needed and runs tests
 ##### Windows
 `gradlew.bat bootJar` builds a jar under build/libs/jar

 `gradlew.bat bootRun` runs the project directly

+`gradlew.bat test` compiles if needed and runs tests

 #### IDE
 Add a Spring task for `Main.java` if possible.
 Otherwise, add a gradle task for `bootRun`

+Add a Gradle task for `test`

 ### Accessing the web-ui
 Navigate to http://localhost:8080